malcolm-kee/malcolm-kee/blogs/2020/04/how-does-that-scale.md

 ---
-title: How Does That Scales?
+title: How Does That Scale?
 date: '2020-04-15'
 summary: "A frontend developer's answer for the question."
 tags: ['full-stack-development']